-The Commission monitors and participates in the enforcement of the Reliability Standards, primarily through its oversight of the ERO and Regional Entities.
-One way in which the Commission fulfills these roles is bv participating in selected ERO-led or Regional Entity-led compliance audits and investigations of users, owners and operators of the bulk power system.
-The Commission will also perform several independent compliance audits and conduct independent investigations of significant blackouts, system disturbances, and other reliability incidents.
+The Commission also fulfills its role by participating in selected ERO-led or Regional Entity-led compliance audits and investigations of users, owners and operators of the bulk power system.
+The Commission will also perform several independent compliance audits and conduct independent investigations of significant blackouts, system disturbances, cyber security incidents, and other reliability and security issues.